Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

     Identification number of the document in the *Order management* module.

 - *\# Line items*
-    Number of line items in the order.
+    Number of the line items in the order.

 - *Line items*
-    SKU of line item(s) in the order.
+    SKU of the line item(s) in the order.

 - *ID*
     Order identification number.
 The ID number is automatically assigned by the system.